Questions

 'This contract shall enter into force upon issuance of a work permit (EU Blue Card)'.

-The issuing authority is then assured the binding job offer will be a job contract upon issuance of the EU Blue Card.
-The EU Blue Card functions as single work- and residence permit. -
+The issuing authority is then assured the binding job offer will be a job contract upon issuance of the EU Blue Card. -

 Can I send my employee temporarily to our branch office in another EU country?